 If you’re not familiar with baked oatmeal, the best way to describe it is to think of it as a comforting breakfast casserole.

-Unlike instant oatmeal or making oatmeal in a pan on the stovetop, baked oatmeal is cooked in the oven where it bakes to a consistency similar to bread pudding.
+Unlike instant oatmeal or cooking oatmeal in a pan on the stovetop, baked oatmeal is cooked in the oven.
+When making it in the oven, it bakes to a consistency similar to bread pudding.

-This is also the recipe that I made on my first day as a new blogger.
+I also made this recipe on my first day as a new blogger.
 You can read more about that day here.

 Tips for Country Baked Oatmeal –